kristoji/CTF_writeups/ecsc2024_round2_rev2/writeup.md

 # SUMMARY
-The challenge consists of an ARM kernel that encrypts the screen buffer and prints on the console the encrypted data that is similar to the given `out.enc` file.
+This challenge revolves around an ARM kernel that encrypts the screen buffer, displaying encrypted data similar to the provided `out.enc` file on the console.

-In order to solve it, we need to deobfuscate the binary by understanding the flow with `gdb-multiarch` and QEMU's `-S -s` options.
-Then, we can patch the UND instructions with the right handlers in the IRQ vector table.
+The initial step involves deobfuscating the binary.
+This is accomplished by tracing its execution using gdb-multiarch combined with QEMU's -S -s options, allowing for an in-depth analysis of the binary's operations.
+Key to this process is patching the undefined (UND) instructions with appropriate handlers from the IRQ vector table.

-Once we have the pseudo-code, we can analyze the encryption function to find out that it is a CRAX Block Cypher algorithm.
+Through detailed examination of the pseudo-code, the encryption is identified as a CRAX Block Cipher algorithm.

-To decrypt the screen buffer, we can use the decryption function of the CRAX Block Cypher algorithm or we can rewrite it in Python and decrypt it with z3.
+To reverse the encryption, we can employ the CRAX Block Cipher's decryption function or, alternatively, we can reimplement the encrypt function in Python and decrypt the screen buffer with the z3 solver.

-Once we have the decrypted screen buffer, we can patch the binary and run it in QEMU to see the flag.
+With the decryption complete, we patch the binary and run it in QEMU, revealing the flag on the screen buffer.